Completed Event: Beach Volleyball versus UTEP on February 28, 2026 , Win , 5, to, 0

 Along the way, GCU will integrate impact newcomers into the lineup, including sophomore transfers Youna Coens and Grace Goudy from Stetson and Isabelle Tucker from LMU.

-Jess Drake enters the season tied for fourth in program history with 65 career wins, matching Teagan DeFalco after passing Molly Turner at the end of last season, while Garrow ranks 19th all-time with 41 career wins.Â
+Jess Drake enters the season tied for fourth in program history with 65 career wins, matching Teagan DeFalco after passing Molly Turner at the end of last season.
+Garrow ranks 19th all-time with 41 career wins.Â

-GCU will close the open the postseason hopes at the MPSF Championship, April 22-24 in Huntington Beach, California, before turning its attention to the NCAA Championship, May 1-3 in Gulf Shores, Alabama.
-With elite competition and experienced leadership, the Lopes enter 2026 positioned to compete at a national level and continue the program's upward trajectory.
+GCU will pursue its postseason hope at the MPSF Championship on April 22-24 in Huntington Beach, California, before turning its attention to the NCAA Championship on May 1-3 in Gulf Shores, Alabama.
+With elite competition and experienced leadership, the Lopes enter this season positioned to compete at a national level and continue the program's upward trajectory.